 - Transportation to appointments – is the patient allowed to drive/okay with driving?

-- Set up a CaringBridge or similar blog/website to efficiently update others.
+- Use a blog or website to efficiently update family and friends.

 - Ensure appropriate forms are completed and signed: Power of Attorney, Advance Directive, Healthcare Proxy, Financial Proxy, Will.